oedotme/website/readme.md

 # Personal website and blog

-My new [personal website and blog](https://omarelhawary.me) built with Next.js, Preact, MDX and Tailwind CSS.
-Hosted on Vercel.
+My new [personal website and blog](https://omarelhawary.me) built with Next.js, Preact, MDX, Tailwind CSS and hosted on Vercel.

 ## Technologies